Java and Bali

 Silvery (Javan) Gibbon, Hylobates moloch

-A night here produced Javan Gibbons, Black-banded Squirrels, a Black Giant Squirrel and my first Black-eared Pygmy Squirrel.
+A night here in 2010 produced Javan Gibbons, Black-banded Squirrels, a Black Giant Squirrel and my first Black-eared Pygmy Squirrel.
 After dark we had Common Palm Civet and Javan Small Toothed Palm Civet (my photos of which accidentally helped to rediscover the species).

 Javan Small-toothed Palm Civet, Arctogalidia trivirgata trilineata